bonilhamusclab/MRIcroS/README.md

 	% for filtering based on specified node radius and edge weight thresholds MRIcroS

+####View Nodes without Edges

+To view just the nodes without the edges

+	MRIcroS('addNodes', node_path, '');

+	%view nodes with out edges, and filter for nodes greater than radius 3 MRIcroS('addNodes', node_path, '', 3);

+####Change Color Map for node Colors

+	%just load the nodes with no edges or filtering and hsv color scheme MRIcroS('addNodes', node_path, '', -inf, -inf, 'hsv');
+Available color maps can be found [here](http://www.mathworks.com/help/matlab/ref/colormap.html)

+	%Choose Load Nodes with Options
+	MRIcroS

+####Close all Nodes

-To close all open BrainNet Connectomes
+To close all Nodes an edges
-_note: functionality not yet available for closing single BrainNet Connectome_
+_note: functionality not yet available for closing single Node/Edge connectome_

 	MRIcroS('closeNodes');

-####Support for Viewing Weighted Edges Will be Part of Future Release
+####Support for Viewing effects of Weighted Edges Will be Part of Future Release
-####Support for specifying Node Color in file will be part of Future Release

 ###More Information